oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/configuration.md

 consist of data from entities by mapping parameters.
 Entity search configuration entity maps fields to virtual search fields in search index.

-Entity search configuration can be store in main `config.yml` file (in `oro_search` config section) or in `search.yml` files in config directory of the bundle.
+This configuration can be defined in `Resources/config/oro/search.yml` files of any bundle.

 Configuration is array that contain info about bundle name, entity name and array of fields.
 Fields array contain array of field name and field type.
 All text fields data will be store in **all_text** virtual field.